 Having to support both dedicated encryption and integrity protection algorithms and combined algorithms may complicate implementations without a tangible security benefit.
 Additionally, providing encryption and integrity protection with a single AEAD algorithm may be preferable in terms of performance to running the dedicated algorithms twice.

-Depending on the security policy or scenario, AEAD can provide following protections:
+Depending on the security policy or scenario, following protections can be needed:

 Encryption,